cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/08 Attended online office hours with TA (Miao)
 * 2018/02/12 Attended meeting with Prof. Gregor
 * 2018/02/15 Attended call with Prof. Gregor
+* 2018/02/21 Attended meeting with Prof. Gregor
+* 2018/02/24 Attended meeting with Prof. Gregor and Vibhatha
 # Logistic
 * 2018/01/11 Read the Part1-Preface, Part2-Syllabus for i524 and the entire Part3-Class Policies and Communication of the Handbook
 * 2018/01/12 Read the Part4-Documenting Scientific Research